We are blitzing green chillis and a bit of oil to make green chilli paste! Preparing this paste in advance will make Indian cooking so much faster.

 By blending and then freezing green chillis, you can store and use them for months to come!

 After blending the green chillis with oil, I store them in 1 teaspoon cubes.
-I like using this tiny cube silicone tray for green chilli paste and also for garlic paste and ginger paste.
+I like using this tiny cube silicone tray for green chilli paste and garlic paste and ginger paste.
 Knowing that each cube is equal to 1 teaspoon makes it easy to use in recipes.
 My guess is that 1 teaspoon of this paste is equal to about 2 green chillis.
 If you prefer less spicy food, you can always fill the cube half-way.

 Do not attempt to make green chilli paste without wearing gloves!

 I always wear disposable food-grade gloves when handling large amounts of chillis.
-(Bonus, you can use these gloves to color your hair too… ahem possibly speaking from experience, will neither confirm nor deny, lol).
+(Bonus, you can use these gloves to color your hair too… ahem, possibly speaking from experience, will neither confirm nor deny, lol).